I Live My Life Out Loud—Because I Can!

 I love every facet of me, regardless of who doesn’t.

+Now, I spend my days enjoying the wonders of the world.
+I share my adventures in my blog, Thrive.
+I hope that you will join me there.
 Do you have a story of resiliency to share?
 Drop me a line I would love to help you celebrate your joy!

 More and more often, there are times that I need to remind myself that I need a good dose of common sense.
 In our journey raising three active children, it’s really easy to get caught up in what society tells me they need to achieve a happy, healthy childhood.read more

 For adult survivors of childhood abuse, one of the most damaging aspects of our grooming is how our abuser(s) trains us to believe we have no personal power.
 For those of us abused as children by a family member the lack of power is a reality.read more